-The panel considers the programme graduates to have reached the intended learning outcomes and to be qualified to enter the labour market and to find appropriate positions.
+The panel considers the programme graduates to have reached the intended learning outcomes and to be qualified to enrol in master programmes or to enter the labour market.

-The panel that conducted the assessment of the Master Anthropology and Development Studies programme of Radboud University assesses this programme to meet the standards of the limited framework, as laid down in the NVAO Assessment framework for the higher education accreditation system of the Netherlands, judging the programme to be satisfactory.
+The panel that conducted the assessment of the Bachelor Cultural Anthropology and Development Sociology programme of Radboud University assesses this programme to meet the standards of the limited framework, as laid down in the NVAO Assessment framework for the higher education accreditation system of the Netherlands, judging the programme to be satisfactory.
 Therefore, the panel advises NVAO to accredit the programme.